Duchenne Muscular Dystrophy

-DMD is caused by a genetic mutation.
-The mutation causes the gene to make inadequate amounts of a protein called dystrophin.
-This protein is needed to keep muscles intact.
+DMD is caused by a problem with genes.
+The problem with the gene makes it hard to make a specific protein called dystrophin.
+This protein is needed to keep muscles healthy.

 Symptoms of DMD may include:

 Talk with your doctor about the best plan for your child.
-The disease worsens over time.
-Your child may need different treatments as the disease progresses.
+Your child will need different treatment and support as the disease progresses.
 Options include the following:

-The disease causes contractures.
-This is when a muscle shortens, making it difficult to move.
+The disease also causes muscle shortening and tightening.
+It will make it difficult to move.
 The therapist will focus on preventing this with range of motion exercises.

 Scoliosis is common in DMD.
 Exercises can help to keep the back as straight as possible.

 Braces are used to keep the legs straight.
 They can also prevent tightening of joints like hands.
 A walker and wheelchair may be needed later when the leg muscles become too weak to walk.

 As the disease progresses, the muscles that support breathing may weaken.
 A ventilator may be needed.
 It will deliver air through a mask or tube.
 At later stages a hole may be made in the throat to place a trach tube.

-There are no known guidelines to prevent this progressive muscle disease.
+There are no known guidelines to prevent DMD.